|Born||circa 1031||Born At|

 Crinan, the Abbot of Dunkfeld, led an uprising against Macbeth in an attempt to put his grandson Malcolm (III) on the Scottish throne.
 Malcolm was living at the court of Edward the Confessor at the time.
 Crinian was killed and the uprising failed.

-Macbeth was killed by Malcolm III (Malcolm Canmore) who later became the King of Scotland.
+Macbeth was killed by Malcolm III, also known as Malcolm Canmore, who later became the King of Scotland.
 Macbeth was succeeded by his stepson Lulach who was crowned at Scone.

 Malcolm had killed Macbeth at Lumphanan in Aberdeenshire.
 Macbeth's stepson Lulach was crowned king and reigned for four months until he too was killed at Strathbogie.
 Malcolm became King of the Scots and was crowned at Scone.

-Many of the northern English lords escaped to Scotland and the court of Malcolm III when it was clear that William had control of the country.
+Many of the northern English lords escaped to Scotland and to the court of Malcolm III when it was clear that William the Conqueror had control of the country.

 Edgar the Aetheling took refuge with Malcolm III in Scotland along with his sister Margaret.
 Malcolm and Margaret were married in the same year.

-Treaty between William the Conqueror and Malcolm III of Scotland.
-In this treaty Malcolm paid homage to William.
+At the Treaty of Abernethy between William the Conqueror and Malcolm III of Scotland, Malcolm agreed to pay homage to William.

-The fourth major invasion into the north of England by Malcolm III started in May when the Scots began a siege of Durham.
-The Normans led by William Rufus went north to deal with the Scots but a conflict was averted and a renewal of the treaty of Abernethy was agreed.
+The fourth major invasion into the north of England by Malcolm III started when the Scots began a siege of Durham.
+The Normans, led by William Rufus, went north to deal with the Scots but a conflict was averted and a renewal of the treaty of Abernethy was agreed.

 William Rufus renewed the arrangement that his father had with Malcolm III, King of the Scots.
 This may have included letting Malcolm have some areas of northern England.
 Even so this did not prevent further attacks on England in the north by the Scots.

-William Rufus ordered the construction of the castle at Carlisle because of the thrreat that Malcolm III posed.
+William Rufus ordered the construction of a castle at Carlisle because of the thrreat that the Scottish King Malcolm III posed.